ninayang2000/CSI4107-Ass-2/README.md

 4. Run the experiment3.py through the command line: python3 experiment3.py
 5. The results should now be in a file named “Results3.txt”.
 There is also a “Expected_results3.txt” file, which is what the Results3.txt is meant to look like.
 Please note that due to the large amount of tweets this program takes around 1 hour to fully process.

+**Experiment 2**

+1. Clone repository submitted
+2. Install the gensim library through the command: pip install gensim
+3. Install the numpy library through the command: pip install numpy
+4. Download the model through this link: https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?resourcekey=0-wjGZdNAUop6WykTtMip30g and save the file into the folder where all the other documents are
+5. Run the experiment2.py file through the command line: python3 experiment2.py
+6. The results should now be in a file named “Results2.txt”.
+There is also a “Expected_results2.txt” file, which is what the Results2.txt is meant to look like.
+Please note that due to the large amount of tweets this program takes around 1 hour to fully process.

 # **Steps**

 **1. Preprocessing**